OpenNTF/Script-Portlet-Node-Samples/splint/README.md

 ```
 then any css files in node_modules would not be ignored.
 The build directory should be ignored
 to prevent creating unnecessary files.

+####fix
+Either true or false.
+If this option is given, splint will fix some of the issues and store the
+results in the directory specified by the build option

+####dest
+The build directory.
+If `fix` is false, no output will be produced in this directory.
+With Grunt and Gulp, this is specified in the Gruntfile/gulpfile.

+####mainPortletClass
+A class to be generated for the body.
+This will be used to restrict all
+css stylings to descendants of the portlet's body tag.
+By default, this will have the
+value of `__SPNS__sp-wrapper`.

+####fixes
+The option can be used to choose which issues should be fixed.
+However, note
+ that `fix` should be set to true in order for the fixes to be saved.
++ `html-jquery`: Either true or false.
+If true, any source tag that loads jquery without
+    a CDN will be changed to use a CDN.
+Jquery Version ___ is used by default.
++ `html-external-libs`: Either true or false.
+If true, the attribute `data-scriptporltet-theme-capability="true"`
+  will be given to all `script` tags that load external libraries.
+By default, this fix
+  won't be performed as it also involves adding the library to the Portal theme.
+- `css-selectors`: Either true or false.
+If true, css styles will be restricted to
+  elements of the portlet and will not affect elements on the page that are outside the portlet.
+    * NOTE: to completely fix css positions, splint should be called on all css and html files.
+- `css-positions`: Either true or false.
+If true, any css that may position elements
+  outside the portlet will be changed.
+In particular, `position: fixed` will be
+  changed to `position: absolute` and the body will be given the style `position: relative`.
+    * NOTE: to completely fix css positions, splint should be called on all css and html files.
+- `css-widths`: Changes widths that may exceed the size of the portlet.
+In general,
+  `width: 1200px` or `min-width: 1200px` will be changed to `width: 100%; max-width: 1200px`.
+- `js-selectors`: Similar to the `css-selectors` option.
+If specified, splint will
+  look for and fix unqualified selectors in javascript such as `$("body")` or `$("span")`.

+####checks
+Selects which issues should be checked for:
+- `html-jquery`:  Checks if jquery is locally hosted.
+- `html-external-libs`: Checks if any external libraries are missing the
+  `data-scriptporltet-theme-capability` attribute.
+- `css-selectors`: Checks if there are any unqualified selectors in .css files.
+  For example, `div { ... }` is an unqualified selector so it may affect the style
+  of divs outside the portlet.
+- `css-widths`: Checks .css files for any styles that may exceed the width of
+  the portlet.
+- `css-positions`: Checks for `position: fixed` since that may place elements
+  outside the area of the portlet.
+- `css-fonts`: checks for .ttf and .woff fonts.
+- `js-selectors`:
+- `js-urls`: Looks for unmapped dynamic urls.

+####~~verbose~~
+Not currently implemented.

+####silent
+If true, no output will be sent to the command line.

+####raw
+Not currently implemented.
+If true, the warnings will be outputted in raw JSON.
+If false, the output will be nicely formatted text, as in the default.
+However, the raw output can be obtained by using callbacks

+####logFile
+If specified, the output will be saved to the given file.
+This option
+does not affect any output to the command line.

+Some options are still being implemented and my be changed.
+Details of certain
+options can be found below.

 # Checks and Fixes